Paper Contribution: A Systematized Tautomer Database Resource

 Practical Tools: Creation of the Tautomerizer web tool for public use, demonstrating practical application of the rule set

-The novelty lies not in discovering tautomerism itself, but in the systematic compilation and validation of transformation rules at a scale that reveals critical gaps in current chemical identification systems.
+The novelty lies in the systematic compilation and validation of transformation rules at a scale that reveals critical gaps in current chemical identification systems.

 Database Analysis